"Dreaming of Bora Bora's sunny shores? May is the sweet spot for beach weather. It's an ideal spot for a romantic getaway."

 Why Visit Bora Bora?

-Bora Bora mesmerizes as the ultimate honeymoon island where overwater bungalows perch on stilts above 50-shade-turquoise lagoon, Mount Otemanu's volcanic peak (727m) provides dramatic backdrop to luxury resorts, and glass-bottom floors reveal stingrays and tropical fish swimming beneath breakfast tables—yet this tiny Society Island's exclusivity comes at premium prices matching its postcard perfection.
-French Polynesia's most romantic destination (pop.
-10,000 on 30 km² island) floats 260km northwest of Tahiti in South Pacific isolation—arrival by 50-minute Air Tahiti flight reveals the barrier reef's protective coral ring encircling central island like turquoise halo, with white-sand motus (small islands) dotting the lagoon.
+Bora Bora absolutely mesmerizes visitors as the ultimate romantic honeymoon island paradise where iconic overwater bungalows perch on wooden stilts above impossibly turquoise lagoon displaying literally 50 shades of blue from pale aqua to deep sapphire, Mount Otemanu's dramatic extinct volcanic peak (727 meters) provides a stunning backdrop to ultra-luxury resorts, and glass-bottom floors in bungalows reveal graceful stingrays and colorful tropical fish swimming directly beneath breakfast tables—yet this tiny Society Islands jewel's absolute exclusivity and postcard perfection come at premium prices matching its reputation as one of the world's most expensive destinations.
+French Polynesia's most romantic and photographed destination (pop. approximately 10,000 permanent Polynesian residents on compact 30 square kilometer main island) floats approximately 260 kilometers northwest of Tahiti in splendid South Pacific isolation—arrival by a scenic Air Tahiti flight (around 50 minutes) reveals the protective barrier reef's perfect coral ring dramatically encircling the mountainous central island like a turquoise halo, with dozens of tiny white-sand motus (small coral islets) dotting the sheltered lagoon.

 What to Do